sajusal/sros-doc/README.md

 /configure router "Base" bgp neighbor "10.10.10.4" family evpn true
 ```

-Refer to the `Show Commands` section in this guide for relevant BGP show commands.
+Refer to the `show commands` section in this guide for relevant BGP show commands.

 # Transport Protocol